-- Usually cause mild to moderate pain on both sides of the head
+- May cause mild to moderate pain on both sides of the head

 - May be triggered by stress, neck strain, missed meals, depression, anxiety or lack of sleep

-- May occur occasionally or more than 15 days a month (chronic)
+- May occur more than 15 days a month (chronic)

-- Can last from 30 minutes to an entire week
+- Last from 30 minutes to a week

 Most intermittent tension-type headaches are easily treated with over-the-counter medications, including: